 “The organizations who take this as an opportunity to be more fair, equal, and more just – internally – will be the ones to make a difference.”

-Add to that the fears over COVID-19 and the outlook for the economy, it’s clear that many employees are being deeply affected by issues happening outside of the workplace.
+Add to that the fears over COVID-19 and the outlook for the economy, it’s clear that many of us are being deeply affected by issues happening outside of the workplace.

 “Right now our people are affected by the deep uncertainty of the future more than ever before,” said Arianna Huffington, CEO at Thrive Global.
 “This is going to affect how they work both in terms of their productivity and in terms of their relationship with their colleagues, which are now becoming even more paramount with all the latest emphasis on racial justice and diversity, inclusion, and belonging.”

-Successfully building a diverse, equitable, and inclusive workforce gives your company a competitive advantage, enabling organizations to better attract and retain the best talent – as well as fostering a culture of belonging where all employees feel welcome and safe.
+Successfully building DEI gives your company a competitive advantage, enabling organizations to better attract and retain the best talent – as well as fostering an atmosphere of belonging where all employees feel welcome and safe.

 What steps can you take to foster DEI in the workplace?

 Broadly, fostering diversity, equity, and inclusion in the workplace looks the same for each organization: equal opportunities and fair treatment for everyone.
-However, beneath the surface, there are nuances unique to each organization; nuances that will determine how you can successfully promote DEI in your workplace.
+However when you dive deeper, there are nuances unique to each organization that will determine how you can successfully promote DEI in your workplace.

 The most important thing to remember is that DEI today goes much further than a mere initiative; the entire culture of a company must embrace diversity, equity, and inclusion.
-This is not something that will happen overnight: as new employees with an understanding of diversity matters who will give full participation in initiatives come aboard, the root causes of inequality will become less, and a more inclusive environment and culture will develop.
+This is not something that will happen overnight – it requires sustained effort in order to see results.

 Step #1: Do your diversity, equity and inclusion work